Forward Structure#

 (2)#\[S_0=S_f\]

 with \(S_0\) the bottom slope and \(S_f\) the friction slope - i.e. a locally uniform flow with energy grade line parallel to the channel bottom.
-This momentum equation can be written as [Chow et al., 1998]:
+This momentum equation can be expressed in the following form, as described by Chow et al. [1998]

 (3)#\[A=a_{kw} Q ^{b_{kw}}\]